Meredith Baxter: Career

-Baxter got her first appearance in television in 1967 on Rowan and Martin's Laugh-in, followed by The Interns, The Young Lawyers, The Doris Day Show, and Insight and in 1971 on an episode of The Partridge Family in its second season.
+Baxter got her first appearance in television on The Interns, The Young Lawyers, The Doris Day Show, and Insight and in 1971 on an episode of The Partridge Family in its second season.
 She later appeared in 1972 as one of the stars of Bridget Loves Bernie, a CBS television network situation comedy.
 The series was canceled after one season.
 Her co-star, David Birney, became her second husband in 1974.
+The couple also performed on Rowan and Martin's Laugh-In in its last season in 1973.
 Until they were divorced in 1989, she was credited as "Meredith Baxter Birney", under which name she became widely known in 1976 on Family.
 She played the role of Nancy Lawrence Maitland and received two Emmy Award nominations for Outstanding Continuing Performance by a Supporting Actress in a Drama Series (1977 and 1978).
-In 1976 she played the wife of White House staffer Hugh W. Sloan Jr. in All the President's Men.
+In 1976, she played the wife of White House staffer Hugh W. Sloan Jr. in All the President's Men.